Emergency and Critical Care Vet Tech Career Profile

 Education and Licensing

 There are more than 160 veterinary technician programs in the U.S. that allow students the opportunity to earn a two-year degree in the field.
 In addition to completion of an accredited degree program, vet techs must pass a licensing exam in their specific state.
 Most states use the National Veterinary Technician Exam (VTNE®).

-The National Association of Veterinary Technicians in America recognizes eleven specialty certifications for veterinary technicians.
-The currently recognized specialties include anesthesia, internal medicine, dental, surgical, emergency and critical care, clinical pathology, clinical practice, equine, behavior, zoo, and nutrition.
+The National Association of Veterinary Technicians in America recognizes several specialty certifications for veterinary technicians.
+Some of the recognized specialties include anesthesia, internal medicine, dental, surgical, emergency, and critical care, clinical pathology, clinical practice, equine, behavior, zoo, and nutrition.

 The Academy of Veterinary Emergency & Critical Care Technicians offers specialist certification to licensed vet techs that have completed at least three years or 5760 hours of work in the field of emergency and critical care, at least 25 documented hours of continuing education, a year-long case log that documents at least 50 cases, and four in-depth case reports.
 Techs meeting these requirements must pass the AVECCT certification exam to achieve specialty recognition.

 Certified emergency and critical care vet techs may have preference over other candidates when applying for positions at emergency clinics due to their advanced skills in the field.

-The benefit package for vet techs may include a combination of items such as medical insurance, paid vacation, retirement plans, discounted veterinary services for their personal pets, and uniform allowances.
+The benefits package for vet techs may include a combination of items such as medical insurance, paid vacation, retirement plans, discounted veterinary services for their personal pets, and uniform allowances.

-According to the 2012 BLS salary survey, veterinary technicians held a total of 84,800 positions nationwide.
-Over the decade from 2012 to 2022, the BLS predicts that the profession will expand at a rate of about 30 percent, a significantly higher rate than the average for all careers surveyed.
+According to the most recent BLS survey, veterinary technicians held a total of 102,000 positions nationwide.
+Over the decade from 2016 to 2026, the BLS predicts that the profession will expand at a rate of about 20 percent, a significantly higher rate than the average for all careers surveyed.
 It is expected that there will not be enough new graduates entering the field each year to satisfy the strong demand.

 Demand should be particularly strong for certified emergency and critical care veterinary technician specialists due to the very limited number of candidates that qualify for this specialty certification each year.